finopsfoundation/framework/_pages/framework/maturity-model.md

 Prioritize maturing the Capabilities that provide your organization the highest business value.

 Every Capability and functional activity can be at a different level of maturity.
-But using this sort of rubric to indicate where we think we are operating allows a convenient shorthand to communicate effectively.
+There is a [FinOps Framework Assessment](https://github.com/finopsfoundation/frameworkassessment) in development and the below sort of rubric to help indicate where we think we are operating allows a convenient shorthand to communicate effectively.

-#### FinOps Maturity Model Guidelines
+## FinOps Maturity Model Guidelines

 | FinOps Maturity Level | Maturity Level Characteristics | Sample goals/KPI from [the FinOps Community](https://data.finops.org) <br/>[*(data.finops.org)*](https://data.finops.org) |
 | --: | --- | --- |